hpsaturn/esp32s3-linux/README.md

 # Linux boot

-For run it in a TTGO T7 S3 (LilyGO board), you should have a FTDI connection to the UART like is showed in the photos:
+For run it in a TTGO T7 S3 (LilyGO board), you should have a FTDI connection to the UART like is showed in the photos below.
+Some dev boards have a second USB-C for this, then you could omit that.

 ![ESP32 S3 TTGO T7](https://user-images.githubusercontent.com/423856/249864617-08cf71ac-8773-4c3b-b5a3-d8912b5b9c05.jpg)